lindaerin/mnh-honeypot/README.md

 ### Issues

-I am unable to attach the session.json file because the file exceeds more than 200gb and there is an error saying I am unable to attach it to the repository.
+I attached a smaller session.json file because the original file exceeds more that 200GB.